Benjaminlal77/Sudoku-Solver/README.md

 # Sudoku-Solver
-A sudoku game with a built in solver
+Classic Sudoku with a randomizer, solver, and board creator